Last updated: April 2026

 On this page

 RTP is the single most important number in evaluating any casino game.
-In Pickem Poker, it's also one of the most misread — because the game's theoretical return is only realized if you play the right paytable and make strong decisions.
-This page gives you the specific numbers: what full-pay Pickem Poker actually returns, how much each paytable reduction costs, and what repeated strategy errors do to your effective return over a real session.
+In Pickem Poker, it is also one of the most misread because the game's theoretical return is only realized if you play the right paytable and make strong decisions.
+This page focuses on careful RTP language for RTG Pick Em Poker and the same game name variants players use: Pick Em Poker, Pickβem Poker, and Pick 'Em Poker.

 What RTP and house edge actually mean